 I grew up on mining towns in remote parts of South Africa, and joined the English Department in 2010.
 I am now a senior lecturer in southern African and postcolonial literatures.
-Much of my research deals with very local materials – the natural, literary and social histories of Cape Town – as it explores the difficult relation between postcolonial and environmentalist approaches in the humanities.
+Much of my research explores the difficult relation between postcolonial and environmentalist approaches in the humanities, and what questions of deep time, slow violence, climate change and the non-human do to literary form.

-At the moment, I am particularly interested in how ideas of space and place play out in compelling non-fiction narrative – especially in those parts of the world that are subject to extreme spatial distortion and inequality.
 In work on writers like Rachel Carson and Arundhati Roy, I have explored the language of public science writing and environmental justice, tracing how unstable ideas of ‘conservation’, ‘ecology’ and ‘pollution’ might be engaged from the global South.
+Subsequent projects have focused on scientific projects and infrastructures - national highways; the Square Kilometre Array Telescope (SKA); landscapes of waste - as well as the ecological, social and cultural legacies of nuclear and mining industries in Africa.

-I also have a strong interest in the essay as a creative, experimental form.
-I try to read and write more ‘public’ forms of scholarship, and at present am thinking about a cultural history of the N2 highway.
+I have a strong interest in the essay as a creative, experimental form, and I try to engage with and write more ‘public’ forms of scholarship.
+I am particularly interested in forms of environmental writing, and the intersections between creative non-fiction, global ecological crisis and the arts of environmental justice and resistance.

 Selected publications in the Environmental Humanities:

 Firepool: Experiences in an Abnormal World (Kwela Books, 2017).
-A collection of my essays and creative non-fiction.
+A collection of essays and creative non-fiction.

 Half-lives, Half Truths.
 Svetlana Alexievich and the Nuclear Imagination.
 South Africa PEN essay series, 18 August 2016.